rm-hull/bme280/README.rst

 Install some packages (python2)::

-  $ sudo apt-get install i2c-tools python-smbus python-pip libfreetype6-dev
+  $ sudo apt-get install i2c-tools python-smbus
-  $ sudo pip install pillow

 or (python3)::

-  $ sudo apt-get install i2c-tools python3-smbus python3-pip libfreetype6-dev
+  $ sudo apt-get install i2c-tools python3-smbus
-  $ sudo pip3 install pillow

 Next check that the device is communicating properly (if using a rev.1 board, use 0 for the bus not 1)::